How to Email an Admissions Officer

 7) Ensure that your email address/social media accounts are appropriate

-This seems obvious enough, but you’d be surprised how often students slip up here.
+While this seems obvious enough, many students actually slip up here.
 The second that you send that email, you are officially on the college’s radar.
 First and foremost, you want to make sure that your email address itself is appropriate.
 Hopefully, addresses that reference drugs, alcohol, or end in “69” (that seemed hilarious when you were 13) have been retired, or never even existed in the first place.
 Email addresses that are just plain weird should be avoided too.
-Admittedly, when I was a teenager I grossly violated this rule; however, in my defense, DoctorMonster@hotmail.com made me (and only me) laugh every time I logged in.
+Admittedly, when I was a teenager I grossly violated this rule; however, in my defense, [email protected] made me (and only me) laugh every time I logged in.

 Further, you want to make sure that all of your social media accounts contain only appropriate material or are at least set to private.
-The best email in the world isn’t going to mean anything if the first search result under your name is an Instagram pic of you chugging a bottle of Boone’s Farm and flipping off the camera.
+The best email in the world isn’t going to mean anything if the first search result under your name is an Instagram pic of you chugging a can of White Claw and flipping off the camera.

 - Write in your normal voice and edit before sending.

-- Don’t overshare or brag about accomplishment—this isn’t the right time.
+- Don’t overshare or brag about an accomplishment—this isn’t the right time.

 - If emailing multiple schools, resist the urge to use a template.